cryptopunksnotdead/cryptopunks/README.md

 ### Mirror/Flip

-Check mirror and/or flip to apply punk transformation.
-Can combine with different palettes and styles.
+Check mirror and/or flip to apply punk transformations.
+Can be combined with different palettes and styles.

 ![Screenshot](/screenshots/cryptopunks-gui-screenshot-no-mirror-no-flip.png)